rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

-These registers all have different functions, and you can read the manual
-@todo(insert manual ref) to figure out what any specific register does, and which address in memory it's mapped to.
+These registers all have different functions, and you can read the manual to figure out what any specific register does, and  which address in memory it's mapped to.
 @@
 The really important thing to notice is that you're not dealing with a normal piece of memory, and these memory mapped registers can act very